+- 2. If necessary, use the following procedure to create the oinstall group:

+- a.
+Enter the following command:

+- # smit security

+- b.
+Choose the appropriate menu items to create the oinstall group.

+- c.
+Press F10 to exit.

-- 2. If necessary, enter the following commands to create the oinstall group: - # /usr/sbin/groupadd oinstall - 3.
-To determine whether the oracle user exists and belongs to the correct groups, enter the following command:
+- 3. To determine whether the oracle user exists and belongs to the correct groups, enter the following command:

+- # id oracle